Supreme state organ of power: Status

 The supreme state organs of power, as well as the lower-level state organs of power, also contribute to nation-building and national integration.
 They give the populace an institutional tool to participate in decision-making and be represented where decisions were made.
 While the state organ of power does not function independently from the party, it seeks to increase popular participation.
 It could also, unlike the communist party (with its strict membership standards), mobilise more people.
 That is why membership in the supreme state organ of power is usually representative of the population at large, even if they are generally skewed towards male representation, the highly educated, the intelligentsia, and party-state cadres.

-The supreme state organs of power were generally more representative than their liberal democratic counterparts.
+The supreme state organs of power were generally more demographically representative than their liberal democratic counterparts.
 For example, in 1982, the Supreme Soviet of the Soviet Union had more female members than the legislatures of the United States, United Kingdom, France, and Italy combined.
 Workers, peasants, and ethnic minorities were often well represented compared to their liberal democratic counterparts.
 This means that the supreme state organs of power, while not autonomous of the communist party, provided an institutional linkage between the ruled and the rulers and functioned as a way for the general public to access the political system.

 The supreme state organs of power actively participate in policy-making despite their infrequent and short sessions, which were used to showcase political unity.
 During a session, the elected representatives of the supreme state organs of power can submit suggestions or propose amendments to legislation.
 While at the beginning, especially under Joseph Stalin's rule, most legislation was passed as decrees by the permanent organ of the SSOP, by the 1980s, in most communist states, it had become the norm to have legislation be commented on either at sessions of the supreme state organs of power or at the sessions of the special committees.